Your Gifts Make A Difference

 Share your talents - lead a group activity!

 No one’s ever too old to have a good time – so this is your opportunity to share your talents with our residents in group activities.
 Group activities typically last from thirty minutes to an hour.
-We have leadership opportunities for:
+We have leadership opportunities on our Salem campus for:

 - Art class